 In this post, we will talk about using the word “Free” in Google search page advertising results, and when you should avoid using it.
 Please keep in mind that I’m only talking about products and services that are not free.

 When you have a valued product, you need to show its real feature, and what makes it better than the competitors.
-That’s the real strategy that will make more sales, if you have the right product in the right place.
+That’s the real strategy that will make more sales if you have the right product in the right place.

 If you want to avoid losing money with Google Adwords, you should never follow Google in their optimizations.
 Google is the biggest search engine and it owns 80% of the search market, and even more in the next years.

-So, if Google tries to use the word “free” for some popular searches that people should pay in order to get the product or the service, Google still advertise in its own network and for free, of course.
+So, if Google tries to use the word “free” for some popular searches that people should pay in order to get the product or the service, Google still advertises in its own network and for free, of course.
 No matter if the user is interested in buying or not, the cost is the same for them and it’s nothing.

-On the other side, you’re a company that runs a business and you pay Google for every click generated through the search engine page result (SEPP). that means, you need to save every dollar and make your ad campaigns targeted, as possible.
+On the other side, you’re a company that runs a business and you pay Google for every click generated through the search engine page result (SEPP). that means you need to save every dollar and make your ad campaigns targeted, as possible.

 If you are selling laptops, for example, you should promote your ads in technology and high-tech related keywords.
-Most importantly, you have to advertise your product with “buying keywords”, such as, buy a laptop and similar things.
+Most importantly, you have to advertise your product with “buying keywords”, such as buy a laptop and similar things.

-Let’s take an easy example, when you search for “Free Domain” which is a popular searched keywords combinations, you will see something like the following search result that will be different from region to another, but just take it as an example.
+Let’s take an easy example, when you search for “Free Domain” which is a popular searched keywords combinations, you will see something like the following search result that will be different from one region to another, but just take it as an example.

-The problem here is that people are looking for free domains, If they need hosting with free domain, they will search for that phrase.
+The problem here is that people are looking for free domains, If they need hosting with a free domain, they will search for that phrase.
 So, they will probably visit their sites, but they will leave them and try another search.

 Instead of buying that expensive cost per click for the wrong keywords, the company can explore more “buying keywords” and invest in them.
 For example, use “purchase a domain name” and start finding more keywords that a few companies or no one, is using actually.

-The bottom line here is that you should use the word “Free” only for free stuffs and not just trying to drive some traffic from Google.
+The bottom line here is that you should use the word “Free” only for free stuff and not just trying to drive some traffic from Google.
 Google is the best advertising network, but not for losing money on advertising with mistakes that you can avoid.